Best Bakery Pricing & Margin Tools in 2026

 Our Verdict

 If you're a custom cake artist or small bakery doing 10-200 orders per month and you need to cost recipes fast — down to the gram, not just by serving size — BakeOnyx gives you the most accurate pricing with the least manual work.
 You'll spend 60 seconds costing a 3-tier wedding cake instead of 20 minutes with a calculator.
 The automated inventory alerts alone will save you one panicked Saturday morning ingredient run per month.
 The cons are real: no native mobile app yet (it works in iPad browser), and it's newer so the user community is smaller.
 But if accurate costing and time savings matter more than a decade-old user forum, it's the best choice.
 If you do mostly standard-size tiered cakes and rarely need custom portions, CakeBoss gives you strong order management and photo tools at $49/month.
-If you're a bread bakery managing production schedules with baker's percentages, Bakers Calc Pro handles that workflow better than anything else.
-If you're doing under 10 orders per month and you're comfortable with spreadsheets, start with a template and upgrade when manual updates become painful.
-Try BakeOnyx free for 14 days — cost your 10 most popular recipes and see if the time savings justify $29/month.
+If you sell packaged goods that need compliant nutrition labels alongside your costing, ReciPal handles labels plus recipe costing better than a general pricing tool, from $59/month.
+If you're a serious home baker who wants accurate ingredient inventory and true COGS driving your prices, Craftybase (now Stocksmith) tracks every batch and suggests prices from real costs, from $20/month.
+Try BakeOnyx free — cost your 10 most popular recipes and see if the time savings justify $29/month.
 If you're still spending Sunday nights in a spreadsheet after the trial, you'll know it's worth it.

 Frequently Asked Questions